pudly/schmopera-hugo/content/articles/talking-with-singers-matthew-anchel.md

 "I think there are some singers who are in larger bodies who actually don't have that voice and shit.
 But they're told that like, that's all they can do.
 So that's that's also a problem as well."

-Diversity in opera

-* opera is all about donors

-"Knowing that that's the main issue is that, I mean, it'll be interesting to see what happens with donors and boards of companies to see if they become more diverse, or a younger generation comes in and they have different wants and interests."

-"The one nice thing about mainstream entertainment is that it's all about the audience, and who was going to buy tickets and who can we get interested in?
-So even if it's like pandering to us, I mean, it works.
-Because it's the business.
-It's a bit like you're looking for the approval and the money of the masses, and not the few."

 Singing craft

 * both parents were opera singers